iotaledger/stronghold.rs/documentation/docs/contribute.md

 ---
-description: Contribute to Stronghold by joining the IOTA Stronghold Initiative, contributing to the GitHub repository and documentation, or sharing your knowledge on Discord.
+description: Contribute to Stronghold by joining the IOTA Stronghold Initiative, reporting a bug or suggesting a new feature in the GitHub repository, or sharing your knowledge on Discord.
 image: /img/logo/Stronghold_icon.png
 keywords:
 - contribute